jarad/jarad.github.com/courses/stat587Eng/index.md

 |  15|Poisson and logistic regression| |
 |    |final exam| |

-## Faculty Senate Recommendations
+## Center for Excellence in Learning and Teaching Recommendations

-This course abides by the Faculty Senate Recommendations provided at <http://www.celt.iastate.edu/teaching/preparing-to-teach/recommended-iowa-state-university-syllabus-statements>.
+This course abides by the [Center for Excellence in Learning and Teaching Recommendations](http://www.celt.iastate.edu/teaching/preparing-to-teach/recommended-iowa-state-university-syllabus-statements).